ianepperson/filestorage/README.md

 ### The Store

 Interaction with the library is primarily accomplished through a global [`store`](#storagecontainer) object.
-Any file can access this object by simply importing it.
+Any Python file can access this global object by importing it.

 ```python
 from filestorage import store
 store.finalized  # == False
 ```

-> If you are triggered by the existance of a global store, fear not!
-You can make a new instance of the store using the [StorageContainer](#storagecontainer) class. `my_store = StorageContainer()`.
+> If you are uncomfortable by the existance of a global store, fear not!
+You can make a new instance of the store using the [StorageContainer](#storagecontainer) class. `my_store = StorageContainer()`, the use that in your program.

 The store can hold multiple configurations that are accessed through its indices: